tiptoppress/category-posts-widget/README.md

 * Option to format the outputted date string.
 * Option to show the comment count.
 * Option to make the widget title link to the category page.
+* Option to link to the category page below posts list.
 * Option to hide the title.
 * Option to hide widget, if category have currently no posts.
 * Multiple widgets.